Samuel Wm. Sax

 Chairman, Financial Relations Inc.

 Samuel Wm.
-Sax is a native of Illinois, who was born in Grand Central Terminal in New York and raised in Peoria, Illinois, Chicago and Miami Beach, Florida.
+Sax is a native of Illinois, who was born in Grand Central Terminal in New York and raised in Peoria and Chicago, Illinois, and Miami Beach, Florida.

 Mr. Sax is the Chairman of Financial Relations, Inc., an international investment banking and advisory services firm, the former Chairman of Shield Technologies Corporation, a defense and industrial manufacturer, and Chairman of American Titanium Works, LLC, a mill.
 He serves, or has served, on multiple international banking, corporate and philanthropic boards.
-Mr. Sax served in various positions for several United States presidents and is in his eighth five-year term as the ranking Commissioner on the Public Building Commission of Chicago.
+Mr. Sax served in various positions for several United States presidents.On November 8, 2016, he, was sworn in to his eighth five-year term as the ranking Commissioner on the Public Building Commission of Chicago.

 Mr. Sax is a retired senior Navy Reserve Officer.
 His naval career was principally as a Surface Warfare Officer (Mine Warfare Specialist), Public Affairs Officer and Strategic Officer.
 He is a former Chief Engineer and Commanding Officer of the USS Dynamic MSO-432, has had five important military commands, and served on the staff of Commander, Mine Force U.S. Pacific Fleet, NATO and in the Middle East.
 In June 2006, Rear Admiral Sax was appointed as the current Commander of the Illinois Naval Militia (Naval Guard).